Nikkei falls but 25-day average support holds

 TOKYO, Dec 13 Japan's Nikkei average fell on Tuesday after global shares tumbled on renewed worries about the strength of measures adopted by European leaders to fight the debt crisis there, though it found some support at its 25-day moving average.

-Semiconductor-related shares such as Ibiden and Shinko Electric Industries Co dropped after industry bellwether Intel cut its fourth-quarter revenue forecast due to a shortage of hard disk drives.
+Semiconductor shares such as Ibiden fell after industry bellwether Intel cut its fourth-quarter revenue forecast due to a shortage of hard disk drives.

-While Friday's agreement in Brussels between 26 European Union leaders to draft a new treaty for deeper economic integration in the euro zone offered brief respite for markets, rating firms such as Moody's remained cool to the plan, raising worries about mass downgrades of European countries.
+While Friday's historic agreement in Brussels between 26 European Union leaders to draft a new treaty for deeper integration in the euro zone gave a brief fillip to markets, rating firms such as Moody's remained cool to the plan, raising worries about mass downgrades of European countries.

 "The market is trapped between the 25- and 75-day moving averages now, with many market players unsure which side the Nikkei will break next," said Toshiyuki Kanayama, a market analyst at Monex Securities.